logo

 1. Earn a degree or certificate in paralegal studies.

 Many Connecticut paralegals begin their career by attending a Connecticut paralegal school.
-These schools offer certificate, associate’s degree, and bachelor’s degree options for prospective paralegals.
-As of November 2021, the American Bar Association (ABA) has approved five Connecticut paralegal programs throughout the state.
+These schools offer certificates in legal studies, associate degrees in paralegal studies, and paralegal bachelor’s degrees for prospective paralegals.
+The American Bar Association (ABA) has approved four Connecticut paralegal programs in the state.
 Earning a formal degree or certificate from one of these schools can help paralegals build their resumes and become more competitive candidates for employment.

 2. Gain experience.

-A common way to gain real-world experience is through a paralegal education program, which may include internship opportunities, job shadowing, or other on-the-job training.
-This kind of real-world experience can give paralegal candidates a competitive edge in their job search.
+Gaining real-world experience through a paralegal education program is common and may include internships, job shadowing, or other hands-on training.
+This real-world experience can give paralegal candidates a competitive edge in their job search.

 3. Seek certification, if desired.

-While state-level licensure or certification is not required in Connecticut, obtaining it can make paralegals more attractive to potential employers.
-There are several voluntary certification opportunities for paralegals in Connecticut.
+While state-level licensure or certification is not required in Connecticut, obtaining a credential can make paralegals more attractive to potential employers.
+Several voluntary certification options are available for paralegals in Connecticut.
 Read more about paralegal certification in the state below.

 Search Paralegal Programs